 - Background: Antithrombotic treatment is a continuous therapy that is often performed in general practice and requires careful safety management.
 The aim of this study is to investigate whether a best practice model that applies major elements of case management, including patient education, can improve antithrombotic management in primary health care in terms of reducing major thromboembolic and bleeding events.
 Methods: This 24-month cluster-randomized trial will be performed in 690 adult patients from 46 practices.
 The trial intervention will be a complex intervention involving general practitioners, health care assistants and patients with an indication for oral anticoagulation.
 To assess adherence to medication and symptoms in patients, as well as to detect complications early, health care assistants will be trained in case management and will use the Coagulation-Monitoring-List (Co-MoL) to regularly monitor patients.
 Patients will receive information (leaflets and a video), treatment monitoring via the Co-MoL and be motivated to perform self-management.
 Patients in the control group will continue to receive treatment-as-usual from their general practitioners.
 The primary endpoint is the combined endpoint of all thromboembolic events requiring hospitalization, and all major bleeding complications.
 Secondary endpoints are mortality, hospitalization, strokes, major bleeding and thromboembolic complications, severe treatment interactions, the number of adverse events, quality of anticoagulation, health-related quality of life and costs.
 Further secondary objectives will be investigated to explain the mechanism by which the intervention is effective: patients' assessment of chronic illness care, self-reported adherence to medication, general practitioners' and health care assistants' knowledge, patients' knowledge and satisfaction with shared decision making.
 Practice recruitment is expected to take place between July and December 2012.
 Recruitment of eligible patients will start in July 2012.
 Assessment will occur at three time points: baseline (T0), follow-up after 12 (T1) and after 24 months (T2).
 Discussion: The efficacy and effectiveness of individual elements of the intervention, such as antithrombotic interventions, self-management concepts in orally anticoagulated patients and the methodological tool, case-management, have already been extensively demonstrated.
 This project foresees the combination of several proven instruments, as a result of which we expect to profit from a reduction in the major complications associated with antithrombotic treatment.

-- Prevalence of dosing errors in elderly patients with impaired renal function: a survey in ambulatory patients (2010)
+- Prevalence of dosing errors in elderly patients with impaired renal function: a survey in ambulatory patients [meeting abstract] (2010)

 - Meeting Abstract : Gesellschaft für Arzneimittelanwendungsforschung und Arzneimittelepidemiologie e.V.
 (GAA).
 17. Jahrestagung der Gesellschaft für Arzneimittelanwendungsforschung und Arzneimittelepidemiologie.
 Osnabrück, 25.-26.11.2010. ntroduction: Several drugs require dose adjustment in patients with impaired renal function, which however, often goes undetected.
 Serum creatinine may be normal in patients while renal function is already reduced.
 The estimated GFR (eGFR) allows a more precise evaluation of the renal function.
 This study was carried out in a group practice for family medicine, in Frankfurt/ Main, Germany.
 The exploration aimed at investigating if patients with renal insufficiency were recognised and if their prescriptions were appropriate in terms of dose adjustment or contra-indications.
 Methods: In patients (>65yrs) with renal insufficiency (creatinine clearance <60 ml/min), their prescribed medication was retrospectively explored (Observation period 1.1.2008 to 1.4.2009).
 The Cockroft-Gault formula was used as estimate for the eGFR, using a creatinine value from the patient’s charts.
 In 90 patients, a second eGFR could be estimated from a second creatinine value obtained within 3-6 months.
 The recommended dose of each prescription in the SmPC (Fachinformation“) was compared to the dose that had been actually prescribed.
 Results: Out of 232 consecutively patients >65 yrs, 102 had an eGFR <60 ml/min, 16 of these had an eGFR <30 ml/min.
 The eGFR was closely correlated (r2=0.81) with an independent second eGFR.
 Out of these 102 patients, 48 had a serum creatinine level within the normal range.
 Renal adjustment was required in 263 of a total of 613 prescriptions.
 72 prescriptions in a total of 45 patients were not appropriately adjusted (32) or prescribed despite a contraindication (40).
 For chronic prescriptions, metformin, ramipril, enalapril, HCTZ, and spironolactone accounted for 70% of inappropriate dosing; the magnitude of misdosing was 1.5 to 4 fold (median 2).
 9 temporary prescriptions (of a total of 60 prescriptions) in 8 patients were not adjusted (cefuroxim, cefpodoxim, levofloxacin).
 We could not prove that patients with normal serum creatinine had a higher rate of inappropriate dosing than those with already elevated creatinine.
 Discussion and conclusion: In this GP practice, we have demonstrated a considerable prevalence of inappropriate dosing in patients with impaired renal function.
 It remains to be elucidated whether surveillance of appropriate dosing in renal impairment can be optimized e.g. with CPOE.